Clubs provide opportunities to watch, review and make film. Start yours today.

 Reading time 5 mins

-Also new in cinemas are 'The Post' and 'The Final Year', with 'I Am Not A Witch' leading this week's DVD releases.
+Also new in cinemas is Steven Spielberg's 'The Post', with 'I Am Not A Witch' leading this week's DVD releases.

 Reading time 3 mins